thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 So what do we do about it?
 Actually, not a lot is needed to avoid this problem.
 Because ``worker.submit()`` doesn't need to be changed, the only problem we have is shutting down the worker thread.
-To fix that, we just need to do the same thing in the previous `ThreadPoolExecutor example <pass-executor-to-asyncio_>`_, which is to construct our image processor before starting the event loop:
+To fix that, we just need to do the same thing in the previous ThreadPoolExecutor example, which is to construct our image processor before starting the event loop:

 .. code-block:: python